Nivalyx/osu-wiki/wiki/Community/Projects/pTransl/en.md

 ## Service

-pTransl was launched in July 2009 and functioned
+pTransl was launched in July 2009 and functioned similarly to that of localisation platforms such as [Crowdin](https://crowdin.com/).